braican/starterkit-wordpress/README.md

 Gulp Tasks
 ----------

 Gulp is used to maintain and complete a number of tasks for the site, including compiling sass, optimizing svgs, and more.
+You can use `gulp help` to get an overview of the tasks present in this project, or use the reference below.

 #### `gulp`
 Runs the default task, which will optimize the javascript and svgs.